 Topic: Orientation

-Spontaneous Frictions are the first differentiation that can occur within the Infinite Field.
+Spontaneous Frictions are the first differentiation within the Infinite Field.

 They do not arise from an external cause, because nothing precedes the field.
-Instead, they are the natural possibility of change appearing within unbounded potential.
+They occur without prior causal conditions as the first differentiation within the field.

-This is where motion, contrast, texture, intensity, and differentiation begin.
+This is where contrast, variation, intensity, and differentiation first appear.

 1. What “Spontaneous” Means in This Framework